project-oak/oak/oak_containers_system_image/README.md

 # System Image Build Tools

+## Full System Image Tools

+`build.sh` and `Dockerfile`

 Tools for building the Oak Containers system image.
 The system image contains the guest Linux distribution and the Orchestrator.

+## Base System Image Tools

+`build-base.sh` and `base_iamge.Dockerfile`

+This directory contains files needed to rebuild the base image used by the system container.

+The base image contains things that rarely change for the image: the base operating system, network configuration, and service enablements.

+This image is used to build the system container image with `oci_rules`, avoiding the need for Docker when rebuilding a system image container.